How Do You Protect Your Car From Hail Damage?

 You can find car covers at your local auto parts store and almost everywhere online.
 One of the best covers that we have come across is from CarCovers.com, which provides semi-custom covers for almost every car on the market.
 While a car cover might not be the best protector from hail, it sure is better than nothing and can protect the car from really small hailstones.

 If you find that a car cover is not enough, then you can always fortify your car’s protection by using a heavy blanket or tarp.
 Moving blankets are pretty thick and cheap to buy, so if you know that your car might need some protection, just fold the blanket lengthwise and throw it on top of your car.
 Another method that some have used in the past is to use your car’s carpeted floor mats to cover the windshield.

 Buy a Hail Protector

 If you really want to go all-out, then you can always buy an inflatable car cover called the “Hail Protector.”
 This is a car cover that inflates like a bounce house around your car, which will protect it from everything from golf ball-sized to even softball-sized hail.
 The cost for the Hail Protector starts at $499, according to the hailprotector.com website, and it can go up depending on the size of your car.

 It’s a steep price to pay, but considering how much it costs to repair your car after a freak hail storm, the cost of the Hail Protector could pay off in the long run.
 Also, there are many other hail protection covers like this in the market that vary in price, so one of those could work as well.

 Remember to pull over

 These are some helpful tips to protect your car from hail.
-And while they might not be completely foolproof, the important part to stay safe during inclement weather.
-The next time you get caught in a bad storm, just remember to at least pullover and find a safe place to keep your car until the storm passes.
+And while they might not be completely foolproof, the important part is to stay safe during inclement weather.
+The next time you get caught in a bad storm, just remember to at least pull over and find a safe place to keep your car until the storm passes.
 While hail can do damage to your car, it’s not worth totaling it by trying to drive during a storm.